Academic Integrity Policy

 - If the complainant is not on contract or in residence on the campus, he or she shall have the right to defer the procedure until his or her return.
 Similarly, if the procedure would normally occur during the summer and the student is not enrolled in any summer session, the procedure may be deferred until the fall semester at the student's request.

-- A written statement of the decision and relevant materials shall be placed in the student's academic file and sent to the student's academic adviser.
-In the absence of a student appeal, the recommended sanctions from the department and dean's level should be forwarded from the Office of the Vice Provost and Dean of Graduate Studies for action.
+- A written statement of the decision and relevant materials shall be placed in the student's academic file and sent to the student's academic advisor.
+In the absence of a student appeal, the recommended sanctions from the department and dean's level should be forwarded from the Dean of Graduate Studies for action.